HSU-ANT/beaqlejs/README.md

 ## Basic Setup ##

 1. Download the test scripts
-   - you can either clone the git repository `git clone https://github.com/HSU-ANT/beaqlejs.git`
+   - you can either get a stable release from `https://github.com/HSU-ANT/beaqlejs/releases`
+   - or clone the git repository `git clone https://github.com/HSU-ANT/beaqlejs.git`
    - or simply download a zip of the current HEAD revision at `https://github.com/HSU-ANT/beaqlejs/archive/master.zip`
-   - or choose an older release at `https://github.com/HSU-ANT/beaqlejs/releases`

 2. Uncomment the line where the desired test class is initialized and loaded in the header of the `index.html` file.